nmathewson/walking-onions-wip/specs/AA-glossary.md

 *ENDIVE* -- An "Efficient Network Directory with Individually Verifiable Entries".
-An ENDIVE is a collection of SNIPS downloaded by relays, authenticated with the directory authorities.
+An ENDIVE is a collection of SNIPS downloaded by relays, authenticated by the directory authorities.

 *Routing index* -- A routing index is a map from binary strings to relays, with some given property.
 Each relay that is in the routing index is